 How individuality develops?
-Experience leads to the growth of new brain cellsMay 9th, 2013 in Neuroscience /
+Experience leads to the growth of new brain cellsMay 9, 2013 in Medicine & Health / Neuroscience

 How do organisms evolve into individuals that are distinguished from others by their own personal brain structure and behavior?
 Scientists in Dresden, Berlin, Münster, and Saarbrücken have now taken a decisive step towards clarifying this question.
 Using mice as an animal model, they were able to show that individual experiences influence the development of new neurons, leading to measurable changes in the brain.
 The results of this study are published in Science on May 10, 2013.

 The DFG-Center for Regenerative Therapies Dresden - Cluster of Excellence at the TU Dresden (CRTD), the Dresden site of the German Center for Neurodegenerative Diseases (DZNE), and the Max Planck Institute for Human Development in Berlin played a pivotal role in the study.

 The adult brain continues to grow with the challenges that it faces; its changes are linked to the development of personality and behavior.
 But what is the link between individual experience and brain structure?
 Why do identical twins not resemble each other perfectly even when they grew up together?
 To shed light on these questions, the scientists observed forty genetically identical mice that were kept in an enclosure offering a large variety of activity and exploration options.

 "The animals were not only genetically identical, they were also living in the same environment," explains principal investigator Gerd Kempermann, Professor for Genomics of Regeneration, CRTD, and Site Speaker of the DZNE in Dresden.
 "However, this environment was so rich that each mouse gathered its own individual experiences in it.
 Over time, the animals therefore increasingly differed in their realm of experience and behavior."

 New neurons for individualized brains